This Mashed Chickpea Salad is quick, easy and delicious in sandwiches and wraps, spread on crackers, stuffed into tomatoes, and more!

 - You’ll get about 2 cups of salad with this recipe, which could easily make 4 sandwiches using ½ cup of salad each.
 If you really want to pile those sammies high with salad, you might get 2 or 3 (you can always double the recipe to make a bigger batch if needed).

-- This salad will last in the refrigerator (stored in an airtight container) for up to 5 days, so it’s great for meal prepping.
+- This salad will last in the refrigerator (stored in an airtight container) for up to 3 to 4 days, so it’s great for meal prepping.
 Make a batch on the weekend for lunches and snacks during the week!

 Not only is this chickpea salad great on a sandwich, it’s also fantastic on crackers, stuffed into a tomato, or just simply spooned onto a bed of lettuce and enjoyed as-is.